 To mitigate this attack, you can use high-risk alerts for privilege elevation commands and user account manipulations.

-Collection is the next tactic that an insider needs to use.
-For instance, they may use the data from local system technique for collecting sensitive data from local system sources, such as the file system or databases.
-At this stage, an adversary can be detected by monitoring sensitive files, including access to and operations on them.
+Second, an insider might try the collection tactic.
+For instance, they may use the data from local system technique to collect sensitive data from local sources, such as the file system or databases.
+At this stage, a malicious actor can be detected by monitoring sensitive files, including access to and operations on them.

-If the previous tactic was successfully executed by a malicious insider, they come to the exfiltration tactic.
-To transmit data to a competitor, an insider may use data compression to make the data more portable by reducing its size and possibly renaming it to complicate tracking.
-To transfer trade secrets over the network, an adversary may use the scheduled transfer technique and send small portions of data at certain intervals.
-File compression can be detected through process monitoring, while sending fixed-size data packets at regular intervals can be detected by analyzing network traffic for uncommon data flows.
+If a malicious insider successfully executes the previous tactic, they come to the exfiltration tactic.
+To steal data for further transmission to a competitor, an insider may use the exfiltration over web service technique, sending the data to a personal cloud data storage.
+To transfer trade secrets over the network, a perpetrator may use the data transfer size limits technique and send data in fixed size chunks to avoid triggering network data transfer threshold alerts.
+Exfiltration over web service can be detected through monitoring, while data transfer size limits can be detected by analyzing traffic flows.

 Data breach arranged by an insider

-Bypass user accounts control by using valid accounts:
+Bypass user account control by using valid accounts:

 use a colleague's privileged credentials